Skip to content

 → See tracing flow for the full span creation sequence.

-Health Check Contract
+Health Contract

-async def ping(self) -> bool:
+async def health(self) -> PluginHealth:

 try: